 9.1 The accounting and billing period for transactions under Service Schedules to this Agreement shall be one (1) calendar month, unless otherwise specified in a Service Schedule agreed to through a Confirmation Agreement.
 Bills sent to any Party shall be sent to the appropriate billing address as set forth on the WSPP homepage or as otherwise specified by such Party.

-9.2 Payments for amounts billed under Service Schedules hereto shall be paid so that such payments are received by the Party to be paid on the 20th day of the invoicing month or the tenth (10) day after receipt of the bill, whichever is later, unless the date is changed through a Confirmation Agreement.
+9.2 Payments for amounts billed under Service Schedules hereto shall be paid so that such payments are received by the Party to be paid on the 20th day of the invoicing month or the tenth (10) day after receipt of the bill, whichever is later.
 Payment shall be made at the location designated by the Party to which payment is due.
 Payment shall be considered received when payment is received by the Party to which Payment is due at the location designated by that Party.
 If the due date falls on a non-Business Day of either Party, then the payment shall be due on the next following Business Day.

-9.3 Amounts not paid on or before the due date shall be payable with interest accrued at the rate of one percent (1%) per month, or the maximum interest rate permitted by law, if any, whichever is less, prorated by days from the due date to the date of payment unless and until the Executive Committee shall determine another rate or unless the Parties to a transaction agree to a different rate applicable to that transaction.
+9.3 Amounts not paid on or before the due date shall be payable with interest accrued at the rate of one percent (1%) per month, or the maximum interest rate permitted by law, if any, whichever is less, prorated by days from the due date to the date of payment unless and until the Executive Committee shall determine another rate

 9.4 In case any portion of any bill is in dispute, the entire bill shall be paid when due.
-Any excess amount of bills which, through inadvertent errors or as a result of a dispute, may have been overpaid shall be returned by the owing Party upon determination of the correct amount, with interest accrued at the rate of one percent (1%) per month, or the maximum interest rate permitted by law, if any, whichever is less, prorated by days from the date of overpayment to the date of refund unless and until the Executive Committee shall determine another rate or unless the Parties to a transaction agree to a different rate applicable to that transaction.
+Any excess amount of bills which, through inadvertent errors or as a result of a dispute, may have been overpaid shall be returned by the owing Party upon determination of the correct amount, with interest accrued at the rate of one percent (1%) per month, or the maximum interest rate permitted by law, if any, whichever is less, prorated by days from the date of overpayment to the date of refund unless and until the Executive Committee shall determine another rate.
 The Parties shall have no rights to dispute the accuracy of any bill or payment after a period of two (2) years from the date on which the first bill was delivered for a specific transaction.

 9.5 If a Party’s records reveal that a bill was not delivered for a specific transaction, then the Party may deliver to the appropriate Party a bill within two (2) years from the date on which the bill would have been delivered under Section 9.1 of this Agreement.